top of page

 Where did Jarvis go Wrong? 🤔

 I will use the psychological concept of gaining entry to help you understand how Jarvis might have found himself in this precarious situation.
 Gaining entry is a sport psychology concept introduced by Ken Ravizza back in the 80s (1).
 Ken, a sport psychologist by trade, worked with many different high-profile sports teams over a year.
 One thing he noticed in his work was that the early period of work with a team (e.g., the first couple of months) was very important and brought with it many social challenges.
-These challenges had to take be taken seriously and overcome for him to be successful.
+These challenges had to be taken seriously and overcome for him to be successful.
 More precisely, Ken saw that in this early period he had to find ways to earn the players’ respect, trust and liking before he could implement his psychological ideas.
 In other words, he had to behave in ways that got him ‘accepted into the herd’ before he could ‘influence the herd’.
 A failure to find ways to be liked and respected by the team often meant it did not matter how great his psychological ideas were – the team would not be interested in them and as a result, he would not be with the team for very long.
+In my research on gaining entry (2), I asked elite-level coaches, physiotherapists, and sports scientists a simple question: “What are the most successful ways you have seen psychologists gain entry into elite sports teams?”
+Now while this research looks at psychologists’ successful attempts to gain entry, I believe these qualities apply to coaches, as I’ll show with Jarvis’s example.
+Three key qualities stood out in the research as critical to gain the trust and respect of players and staff: Respects their culture; find common ground; put the relationship first.

 Principle 1: Respect Their Culture

 Respect their culture means you must pay attention to the culture that was in place before you joined the team and appreciate that this holds a lot of importance to the people in the team, even if you don’t necessarily agree with how the culture operates.
 It also means practising humility – to not seek to change the team culture immediately but rather take your time to understand it, fit in it and roll with it first.
 In Jarvis’s case, it was clear he didn’t do enough to consider the existing culture.
 When he joined, high off his previous success, he never asked players what they wanted from him as a coach.
 He assumed his ‘tried and tested’ methods were going to work regardless of the team he was in.
 At HERO Gaming it just so happened that his autocratic, ‘I know best’ coaching style worked for those players.
 Those players were happy to let him dictate tactics.
 However, at DELTA Gaming, the players saw his role differently.
 For context, the coach before Jarvis allowed the players at DELTA to have a lot of choice over the tactical setup - which is common in esports.
 In fact, this former coach empowered the IGL to take on many of the coaching responsibilities, whilst he looked after the out-of-game stuff like training scheduling and player lifestyles.
 With this knowledge, it becomes clearer now why the players were not receptive to Jarvis’ coaching methods.
 They were used to a more autonomy-supportive style of coaching that allowed them to make key decisions and take initiative, something they enjoyed and didn’t want to change.
-This doesn’t mean Jarvis was destined for failure with DELTA because of his desire to be a bit more ‘hands-on’ with the players, but it he would have fared better if he had recognised the players' desire for autonomy and tried to gradually embedding his coaching ideas whilst allowing the players’ to retain some decision-making power.
+This doesn’t mean Jarvis was destined for failure with DELTA because of his desire to be a bit more ‘hands-on’ with the players, but it he would have fared better if he had recognised the players' desire for autonomy and tried to gradually embed his coaching ideas whilst allowing the players’ to retain some decision-making power.
 The moral of the story, players will be more receptive to a new coach’s ideas if they feel that the coach has respected what was in place before they arrived.
 A good rule-of-thumbs for coaches who want to gain buy-in from players for their coaching style is to ask the players what they liked or disliked about their previous coaching, and to use these player preferences to inform their coaching approach.
 This will help the coach tailor their default approach to be a better fit for the players and their team culture and will be greatly appreciated by the players in return!

 Principle 2: Find Common Ground